espocrm/documentation/docs/user-guide/activities-and-calendar.md

 There is the ability to send **invitation emails** to attendees by clicking the button in the top-right corner.
 Attendees will be able to set their acceptance status by clicking on a corresponding link in the email.
 The template for invitation emails can be changed at Administration > Template Manager > Invitation.

+For events with *Not Held* status it's possible to send cancellation emails (from the top-right menu) (as of v7.3).

 ### Reminders

 There are two types of reminders: Popup (in-app message) and Email.
 Reminders will be applied to *Assigned User* and users specified in *Users* field.